Suksii/todo-vue/README.md

 # Task project (Vue)

 ## About
+Project developed in Vue.
+In this app you can add, edit or delete tasks.
+You can also search for a task by status or title.

 ## Technical Details
+- **Vue.js:**
+  - `ref, reactive, watch, computed, defineProps, defineEmits`
+  - `iconify`

+- **JavaScript:** filter, indexOf, toLowerCase, includes, findIndex, trim, push, reduce, replace

 ## Installation
 1. Create a folder on the desktop: `mkdir MyProject`
 2. Navigate to the desktop folder: `cd %USERPROFILE%/Desktop/MyProject`